 1.3 The Current Gradient Method

-A traditional pipe locator is used to detect an ac current (typically 1 kHz) applied to the pipeline.
+A traditional pipe locator is used to detect an AC (typically 1 kHz) applied to the pipeline.
 Large signal losses are assumed to be due to large faults.
-In fact the losses are also due to capacitance losses along the pipeline, so faults are very often masked by the natural decay of the signal.
-This current does not exactly mirror the CP dc current.
+The losses are also due to capacitance losses along the pipeline, so faults are very often masked by the natural decay of the signal.
+This current does not exactly mirror the CP DC.
 The effect can be particularly misleading at pipeline branches.
 Capacitance losses also limit the length of pipeline that can be surveyed in one operation.

 The PCM has been designed for the pipeline industry with support from Gas Industry leaders.
 It addresses problems associated with traditional methods of pipeline surveying by providing the following benefits: